 "[J]azz is not just joy, it’s intellectual, it makes you use your mind.
 Yeah, it’s great, you can dance to it, but it’s also an intellectual...and everybody needs that, you need to think.
 That’s why music lessons are great for children, because children need to activate that part of their minds."--Sonny Rollins, in a January, 2006 interview with Ira Gitler for Down Beat magazine.

-I teach for three entities: The Garland Independent School District, Collin College (Spring Creek Campus in Plano) and my home studio in Garland.
-During the year, the GISD schools in which I teach are Coyle, Hudson and Schrade middle schools and Rowlett and Sachse high schools.
-(I have also taught at Garland, Lakeview Centennial, Naaman Forest and North Garland high schools and Webb Middle School in the recent past, and may do so again in the future, though not likely this year.)
+I teach for three entities: Collin College (Plano Campus and occasionally Wylie Campus), the Garland Independent School District, and my home studio in Garland.
+During the year, the GISD schools in which I teach are Sachse, Rowlett, and North Garland high schools and Coyle, Hudson and Schrade middle schools.
+(I have also taught at other GISD schools in the recent past, and may do so again in the future, though not likely this year.)
+During the summer, all non-college lessons are taught at my home studio in the Firewheel area of Garland.

 How much are lessons?

-The current rates are as follows: Garland ISD and home studio--$16.00 per half-hour or half-period; lessons outside of GISD--$20 per half-hour.
+The current rates are as follows: GISD: $25.00 (high school and middle school) per lesson (rates set by district); home studio or house calls--$25 per half-hour.
 Collin--tuition depends on in-county or out-of-county tuition and whether or not 1-credit lessons or 2-credit lessons are selected.

 How long are lessons?

 Lessons are thirty minutes at the home studio (unless an hour is arranged) and either 25 or 50 minutes at Collin, depending on the number of credit hours selected.
-In the GISD, lessons go as follows: During-school lessons at Rowlett/Sachse are 30 minutes; other GISD high schools (where I'm not currently maintaining a studio) are for 1/3 of the class period, which is still approximately 30 minutes; in the middle schools, they are for half the class period except for the Honor Band period (fourth period, or fifth at Coyle), when they are for either one-third or one-fourth of the class period, depending on whether that period encompasses three or four lunches.
+In the GISD, lessons go as follows: During-school lessons at the GISD high schools are all thirty minutes now, due to block scheduling.
+At the middle schools, they are for half the class period, except for the period that includes lunch, when they are for one-third of the (longer) class period.
 All before- or after-school lessons at all levels are thirty minutes, as are summer lessons, unless you request an hour.
 (Are you confused yet?
 You should try putting my schedule together every year!)

 Do we have to take lessons every week?